th3james/BackboneDiorama/README.md

   * Logical project structure for backbone components
   * Coffeescript concatenation and compilation setup
   * Backbone.js+deps and Handlebars templating included and ready for use
 * `diorama generate <lots-of-stuff>` - Rails-style code generators which provide convention and structure to your projects, assist you with proven patterns and allow you to rapidly prototype.
-Run `diorama generate` for a full list.
+Run `diorama generate` for [the full list](src/commands/generators#backbonediorama-generators).
 * Additional lightweight libraries to plug the gaps in Backbone.js:
   * [*Backbone.Diorama.ManagedRegion*](src/lib/diorama_managed_region.md) - Memory managed view switching.
-  * [*Backbone.Diorama.DioramaController*](src/lib/diorama_controller.md) - Easy switching betweens states in your application.
+  * [*Backbone.Diorama.Controller*](src/lib/diorama_controller.md) - Easy switching betweens states in your application.
   * [*Backbone.Diorama.NestingView*](src/lib/diorama_nesting_view.md) - Nest Backbone.Views inside each other.
 * Written entirely in and for Coffeescript, for clarity and elegance of code.